 One of the main problems I see is that there is so much advice (TOO much advice) about how to have a successful coaching business.
 And so many courses.
 So many many courses.
 Courses that cost $2k, courses that claim to be the be-all end-all solution, and courses that sit on your shelves for years without ever actually helping you.
 And it’s not that any of the advice or courses is bad.
 All of them may very well help you build your business.
 However, with no clear plan or discernment for when or how to use it – no focus – that’s when it doesn’t work.

 How to make business feel easier?
 Focus on the foundations.

 Here’s what I believe: the courses, the tech, the marketing, the website — all great when used in the right way, at the right time.
 If you need to build your list, there are strategic actions you can take.
 If you want to do speaking gigs, there are strategic actions you can take.
 And if you want to get more clients, there are strategic focused actions you can take.
 And they all hinge on building a solid foundation.

 If you’re in the new-er stages of business, you don’t need to do half of this crap!
 And, dare I say, most of it will be useless if you aren’t yet clear on what you do, who you do it for, and how you do it, with the kind of clarity that makes people’s skin tingle when you talk about it.

-This is what I teach my clients in Uncage Your Business, my 5 week online marketing course – and I can tell you after running it for 3 years with hundreds of clients – it works.
+This is what I teach my clients in Uncage Your Business, my year-long online marketing course – and I can tell you after running it for 3 years with hundreds of clients – it works.
 My clients actually have businesses that feel like businesses when I’m done with them.